bodhi996/Skill-Hub/README.md

 2. The app also uses third party features such as Linkedin to give out users better depth into their prospective employees.
 3. The app provides for a basket so that the user can select multiple people at one time without having to go through the same process recursively.
 4. The app also provides for payment gateway so that the user doesn't have to deal with the hassle of negotiation and engage with third party payments procedure.
-5. The user also has the feature of deleting any of this selection from the Cart/Basket page if he/she reconsiders their decesion.
+5. The user also has the feature of deleting any of this selection from the Cart/Basket page if he/she reconsiders their decision.

 ## Description of the codebase